kokoKateliev/Calendar-PopIts-University-Project/README.md

     1. Getting how many days are there in the month and for each month max days in array.
     2. Setting for each day of the month - which day of the week it is.
 (Indexing)
     3. Generating "blank blocks" to match the days of the week.
+    4. Generating Events per day.
-    4. Generating HTML blocks and CSS style into DOM.
+    5. Generating HTML blocks and CSS style into DOM.

+Future Updates:
+1. Making it full responsive;
+2. FireBase full storage management;
+3. Main menu design update;